zhongjef/System-Design/Stateless vs Stateful Architecture.md

 **Example of stateless application:**

-- Single functionality web services that do not store data
+- Functional web services that do not store data